-The differences between the lasso and SWR results can be explained by the improved selection achieved by lasso compared to other methods (Grandvalet and Canu, 1999); this improved selection arises from our use of a large data set.
-Thus, lasso is considered to be a method with enormous potential for extensions and modifications.
+[42] The differences between the LASSO and SWR results can be explained by the improved selection achieved by LASSO compared to other methods [Grandvalet and Canu, 1999]; this improved selection arises from our use of a large data set.
+Thus, LASSO is considered to be a method with enormous potential for extensions and modifications.

-To compare the performances of SWR and lasso, a risk function was used (RMSE), incorporating the variance and the square of the estimate bias as well as the explained variance (R^2) .
+[43] To compare the performances of SWR and LASSO, a risk function was used (RMSE), incorporating the variance and the square of the estimate bias as well as the explained variance (R^2).
 Note that lower RMSE values and higher R^2 values imply better performance.

-For all stations over all months, lasso has lower RMSE and higher R2 values compared to SWR, as shown in Tables 8 and 9 for the maximum temperature and Tables 10 and 11 for the minimum temperature.
-Table 8 summarizes the RMSE results for lasso and SWR for the maximum temperature at all stations.
-The RMSE of the maximum temperature varies from 2.01 (Cedars in July) to 4.39 (Bagotville in January) for SWR and from 1.95 (Cedars in July) to 4.25 (Bagotville in January) for lasso.
-Table 8 indicates that lasso performs better in terms of the RMSE for all stations and throughout all months.
-Figure 3 presents the RMSE for SWR and lasso corresponding to the maximum temperature at the Bagotville station, showing that the error found with SWR is always higher than the one corresponding to lasso.
-Figure 4 shows the RMSE for lasso and SWR for the maximum temperature at the La Pocatière station.
-The improved RMSE obtained by lasso is quite clear in this figure, showing that the error achieved by lasso is consistently lower than that obtained with SWR.
+[44] For all stations over all months, LASSO has lower RMSE and higher R^2 values compared to SWR, as shown in Tables 8 and 9 for the maximum temperature and Tables 10 and 11 for the minimum temperature.
+Table 8 summarizes the RMSE results for LASSO and SWR for the maximum temperature at all stations.
+The RMSE of the maximum temperature varies from 2.01 (Cedars in July) to 4.39 (Bagotville in January) for SWR and from 1.95 (Cedars in July) to 4.25 (Bagotville in January) for LASSO.
+Table 8 indicates that LASSO performs better in terms of the RMSE for all stations and throughout all months.
+Figure 2 presents the RMSE for SWR and LASSO corresponding to the maximum temperature at the Bagotville and the La Pocatière stations, showing that the error found with SWR is always higher than the one corresponding to LASSO.
+The improved RMSE obtained by LASSO is guite clear for the La Pocatière station, showing that the error achieved by LASSO is consistently lower than that obtained with SWR.

-Table 9 presents the results of the explained variance (R^2) for lasso and SWR for the maximum temperature at all stations.
-The R^2 value of the maximum temperature varies from 0.39 (Seven Islands in July) to 0.75 (Maniwaki Airport in March) for SWR and from 0.4 (Seven Islands in July) to 0.76 (Maniwaki Airport in March) for lasso.
-For all stations and throughout all months, lasso performs better than stepwise regression in terms of R^2 .
-The improvement achieved by lasso is clearly shown in Figure 5, which presents R^2 for both lasso and SWR for the maximum temperature at the Cedars station; the R^2 value for lasso is always higher than the one corresponding to SWR.
-Figure 6 shows a comparison between lasso and SWR in terms of R^2 for the maximum temperature at the Jean-Lesage station, emphasizing the improvement obtained by lasso, as well as Figure 7, illustrating the R^2 values achieved by lasso and SWR for the maximum temperature at the Bagotville station.
+[45] Table 9 presents the results of the explained variance (R2) for LASSO and SWR for the maximum temperature at all stations.
+The R^2 value of the maximum temperature varies from 0.39 (Seven Islands in July) to 0.75 (Maniwaki Airport in March) for SWR and from 0.4 (Seven Islands in July) to 0.76 (Maniwaki Airport in March) for LASSO.
+For all stations and throughout all months, LASSO performs better than stepwise regression in terms of R2.
+The improvement achieved by LASSO is clearly shown in Figure 3, which presents R2 for both LASSO and SWR for the maximum temperature at the Cedars and Jean Lesage stations; the R^2 value for LASSO is always higher than the one corresponding to SWR.
+Figure 4 shows a comparison between LASSO and SWR in terms of R2 for the maximum temperature at the Bagotville station, emphasizing the improvement obtained by LASSO.